dkhamsing/frankenstein/README.md

 ### `announce`

-`announce` will post a .frankenstein log file to a gist and optionally tweet the gist link.
+`announce` can post a .frankenstein log file to a gist and optionally tweet the gist link.

 ### `issues`

-`issues` lists open GitHub issues.
+`issues` lists open and merged GitHub issues.

 ### `mergeclose`